er-abhijeet/AbhijeetMohapatra.cloud-compiler-cph-fork-1.0.3/extension/README.md

 - TypeScript

 ## Credits
-This extension is a fork of [Competitive Programming Helper (CPH)](https://github.com/er-abhijeet/AbhijeetMohapatra.cloud-compiler-cph-fork-1.0.3) by Abhijeet Mohapatra.
-All core logic and UI are based on the original project.
-Full credit to the original author and contributors.
+This extension is a fork of [Competitive Programming Helper (CPH)](https://marketplace.visualstudio.com/items?itemName=DivyanshuAgrawal.competitive-programming-helper) by Divyanshu Agrawal.
+Full credit to the original author and contributors.While the UI is based on the original project the  backend is developed by the author of this extension (Abhijeet Mohapatra).

 ## License
 This project is licensed under the GNU GPL v3, same as the original CPH.